duken72/duken72.github.io/_posts/2025-01-04-the-princess-and-the-pig.md

 ---

-[When they know they're your heart and you know you are their armor \
+[When they know they're your heart and you know you are their armor. \
-And you will destroy anyone who would try to harm her \
+And you will destroy anyone who would try to harm her. \
 But what happens when karma turns right around to bite you? \
 And everything you stand for turns on you to spite you? \
 What happens when you become the main source of her pain?](https://youtu.be/1wYNFfgrXTI?si=Py6caqLrV_mPTtCb)